-Despite the recent outbreak of fifth wave of COVID-19 pandemic and the re-imposition of strict quarantine policies which would bring uncertainties to the Group in short-term, we remain optimistic to our long term business growth.
+In the new year, the market environment is still unpredictable.
+However, we remain optimistic to our long term business growth.
 In the near future, the Hong Kong Government is expected to expedite various initiatives to increase land supply and residential supply with a view to easing Hong Kong's chronic housing shortage.
 Further, as laid out in the 2022 Policy Address, the Government will push forward with the development of Lantau Tomorrow Vision and the Northern Metropolis.
 Such mega development projects plans will create promising outlook for the construction industry over the next decade and the Group would undoubtedly benefit from this in the future.
 The Group will continue to use all endeavors to manage upcoming challenges in the fast changing environment and maintain its leading position among industry players in order to expand the Group's business and maximise the shareholders' interest.